ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 Moreover, you can use this custom context to store states in or caches during execution time.
 This will become especially usefull with our next version when we allow the writing of custom schema directives and field resolver middlewares.

-Custom context objects are registerd like _DataLoaders_:
+Custom context objects are registered like _DataLoaders_:

 ```csharp
 Schema.Create(c =>